MariamFahmy/pixel-art-shader/README.md

 Written in Python using numpy and cv2.

-Currently, there is no graphical user interface :(
+Currently, there is no graphical user interface :( Hopefully will make one soon; right now focusing on university and finding a co-op for summer 2024!

-The program can be run from a Python environment with numpy and cv2 installed.
+The program can be run from a Python IDE with numpy and cv2 installed.

 To test it, the images provided in the repo can be used.